 - Kashiwa Mochi - Rice cake filled with sweet red beans and wrapped in an oak leaf.
 Traditionally enjoyed on Japanese Children's Day or Boy's Day.

 - Ichigo Daifuku - Mochi wrapped around a sweet fresh strawberry.

-- Pumpkin Mochi - Sweet mixture of cooked pumpkin and mochi that is baked and enjoyed in the fall.
+- Pumpkin Mochi - a Sweet mixture of cooked pumpkin and mochi that is baked and enjoyed in the fall.

 - Vanilla Ice Cream with Shiratama Mochi and Kinako - Vanilla ice cream garnished with small shiratama mochi and drizzled with honey and sweet roasted soy bean flour.

-Mochi, or rice cake, is extremely thick and chewy so it is very important to take small bites of mochi and chew very well to avoid choking.
+Mochi, or rice cake, is extremely thick and chewy, so it is very important to take small bites of mochi and chew very well to avoid choking.
 It is a common hazard in Japan, despite the country's love of mochi.